Choosing the Best Font for Email Marketing Campaigns

 Verdana

-Verdana is a sans-serif typeface that is easy to read because it has extra space between letters.
-This makes it a good choice for email campaigns.
+Verdana is a sans serif typeface that is easy to read because it has extra space between letters.
+This makes it a good choice for email campaigns that need to be legible and well-designed.

 Source: Moosend